-Note: The appearance of this window is different for different sound cards.
-The example shown is for a typical Sound Blaster X-Fi card.
+Note: The appearance of this window is different for different sound cards

 Our recording input is the analog mix from an external mixer.
 If you were to select "What U Hear" as your input, you would also be recording the output of the BB tracks to your new track, which is not something you would normally want to do.